Today I’m sharing my journey to making peace with food after years of binge eating and restrictions.

 Things have changed over the past 5 years.
 I’ve worked on my relationship with food through intuitive eating and I now enjoy all foods (other than meat for environmental and ethical reasons).
-I slowly started allowing myself more sugar over the years, starting with bites of dessert or sweetened nut butters.
+I slowly started allowing myself more sugar over the years, starting with bites of desserts.
 In 2019, I finally let go of the diet mentality that was drilled in my brain.
 I allowed myself to eat all foods and I accepted the fact that my weight does not define me.

-I only eat food that I truly enjoy and that means having at least a bite of chocolate most days.
+I only eat food that I truly enjoy and that means having at least one bite of chocolate most days.
 I listen to and respect my hunger signals.
 I don’t let food stop me from fully enjoying life.

 All of this doesn’t mean that I ignore my health.
 Quite the opposite, intuitive eating has made me respect my fullness.
 It makes me feel good physically and mentally.
-I only eat foods that I enjoy or make me feel my best and that includes nourishing recipes.
-I still love fruit-sweetened recipes.
-I still eat tons of vegetables.
+I only eat foods that I enjoy or that make me feel my best.
+That includes both chocolate and vegetables.

 Intuitive eating is not about eating whatever you want, whenever you want and in whatever amount you want.
-It’s about ditching diet mentality and rules, respecting your hunger and fullness and enjoying your food.
+It’s about ditching that diet mentality, respecting your hunger and fullness and enjoying your food.

 It’s a long process, but it’s absolutely worth it.

 If you’re struggling with your relationship with food, I encourage you to seek help from a dietitian that focuses on eating disorders and/or intuitive eating.
 Surround yourself with health professionals that practice with a Health At Every Size approach and that will support you through the process.

-I hope this helps you understand my experience a little better.
-And thank you so much for all of your support along the way and your excitement for this big change.
-I’ll keep sharing some nourishing recipes with you, along with non-diet nutrition and delicious food (including sugar-containing foods).
+I hope that this will help you understand my experience a little better.
+And thank you so much for all of your support along the way.
+I’ll keep sharing some nutritious recipes with you, along with non-diet nutrition posts and delicious recipes (including sugar-containing foods).